A. R. Pillai: Indian Independence Committee

-When on 21 February 1918 the Bund der Freunde Indiens (Union of Friends of India) was founded in Berlin for the spreading of knowledge about India, A. R. Pillai along with other prominent Indians including Chempakaraman Pillai, Bhupendranath Datta, Mahendra Pratap and Naik and Germans like Admiral Recke, Hermann von Staden and L. Viereck joined the Bund.
-The first public activity of this new organisation was a reception held in honour of Raja Mahendra Pratap, "the most colourful Indian personality then in Germany" (also called "The Marco Polo of the East") on 13 April 1918.
+When on 21 February 1918 the Bund der Freunde Indiens (Union of Friends of India) was founded in Berlin for the spreading of knowledge about India, A. R. Pillai along with other prominent Indians including Chempakaraman Pillai, Bhupendranath Datta, Mahendra Pratap and Naik, and Germans like Admiral Recke, Hermann von Staden and L. Viereck, joined the Bund.
+The first public activity of this new organisation was a reception held in honour of Raja Mahendra Pratap, "the most colourful Indian personality then in Germany" (also called "The Marco Polo of the East"), on 13 April 1918.
 In a letter to A. R. Pillai, Mahendra Pratap wrote: "I am glad to hear that you are doing a useful service both to your country and mankind at large since the literary service to science is beneficial all round.
 I am also trying my best to serve our mutual cause according to my light."
-When the World War ended in the defeat of Germany and its allies, the Indian Independence Committee of Berlin wrote to A.R.
-Pillai (see letters below), saying that the Committee could not thereafter give him any financial aid or support to continue living in Germany and that he had to fend for himself.
-The British even after the War continued to prevent any letters or money from his home reaching him or his letters reaching anyone in India, considering him as an enemy of the British Crown; they would not also allow him to return to India unless he recanted and apologized, which he considered shameful and would not do.
+When the World War ended in the defeat of Germany and its allies, the Indian Independence Committee of Berlin wrote to A. R. Pillai (see letters below), saying that the Committee could not thereafter give him any financial aid or support to continue living in Germany and that he had to fend for himself.
+The British, even after the War, continued to prevent any letters or money from his home reaching him or his letters reaching anyone in India, considering him an enemy of the British Crown; they would also not allow him to return to India unless he recanted and apologised, which he considered shameful and would not do.

-A. R. Pillai then wanted to complete his course of studies for PhD at the University of Göttingen; however, his straitened circumstances forced him to discontinue his studies and work for earning his livelihood there.
+A. R. Pillai then wanted to complete his course of studies for a PhD at the University of Göttingen; however, his straitened circumstances forced him to discontinue his studies and work for his livelihood there.
 Thus he set up a business firm in partnership with a few German friends for selling and publishing books; this firm was called Firma A. R. Pillai & Co., A. G., Göttingen.
+The firm was started as a private limited company in May 1922 with a capital of 40,000 marks, and had branches at Bremen and Hamburg.
+It later grew substantially and was converted into a registered trading company under the Companies Act of Germany with a paid-up capital of 60 million marks, with Pillai serving as general director.
+A circular issued by the firm, posted from Göttingen to various addresses in India, stated that Pillai, "being an Indian Nationalist, has already devoted more than twenty years of his life for the cause of India's freedom from industrial slavery" and that he believed India could achieve political freedom only through attaining industrial equality with European nations.
+The firm offered to supply machinery, tools and engineering services to India.
+British authorities took note of these activities and recommended that the firm be "carefully watched".